menu

 People

-The neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
+One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.
 The neighborhood also has a greater percentage of children living in poverty (57.1%) than found in 96.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Occupations